Fred Finn (musician)

-Fred Finn (born 1919, Killavil, County Sligo – died January, 1986) was a popular musician in South Sligo, in western Ireland, known for his wit and humour as well as his fiddle playing.
+Fred Finn (1919, Killavil, County Sligo – January 1986) was a popular musician in South Sligo, in western Ireland, known for his wit and humour as well as his fiddle playing.
 His father Mick, a Fianna Fáil activist and former councillor, was also a fiddle player.

 Fred played with many musicians from the locality, and for 30 years performed as a duo with Peter Horan.